Yasmani Grandal Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Orioles pitching staff ranks 16th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Orioles have the 27th-ranked team ERA among all league pitching staffs (5.52).
+- The Orioles have a 5.33 team ERA that ranks 27th among all MLB pitching staffs.

-- The Orioles rank 20th in baseball in home runs surrendered (18 total, 1.4 per game).
+- Orioles pitchers combine to surrender 19 total home runs at a rate of 1.4 per game (to rank 19th in baseball).

-- Wells (0-1) pitches for the Orioles to make his second start this season.
+- Gibson (3-0) takes the mound for the Orioles in his fourth start of the season.
+He's put together a 3.44 ERA in 18 1/3 innings pitched, with 12 strikeouts.

-- His last time out came in relief on Monday when the right-hander threw 2/3 innings against the Oakland Athletics while giving up hits.
+- In his last appearance -- in relief on Tuesday -- the right-hander threw 2/3 innings against the Oakland Athletics while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.